web-infra-dev/modern.js/packages/builder/builder-doc/en/config/output/convertToRem.md

 By setting `output.convertToRem`, the Builder can do the following things:

-- Convert px to rem in CSS
+- Convert px to rem in CSS.
-- Insert runtime code into the HTML template to set the fontSize of the root element
+- Insert runtime code into the HTML template to set the fontSize of the root element.

 #### Boolean Type